-Table 6: Alternative Dam Operation Results (Table 5 reprinted here for convenience)
+Table 6: Alternative Dam Operation Results (Table 5 reprinted here fore convenience)

-- 97 Of these scenarios, Option D would have had the greatest impact with a reduction in peak flood level at Port Office of 0.4 m and a reduction at Moggil of 0.9 m.
-However of the scenarios investigated, Option D is also the least likely to be achieved in practice, as it would have relied on foreknowledge of the flood far superior to that available to the Flood Engineers, even taking forecast rain into account. - 98 Option C is a more plausible alternative scenario, although it too would have required a level of foreknowledge of the flood event at key decision points that was not available at the time.
-While modelling indicates this approach would have produced a benefit during the January 2011 flood, no operational procedure can produce the optimal outcome for all floods.
-The option C approach would generally produce beneficial outcomes in floods that are large enough to eventually trigger Strategy W4, but would probably be detrimental in moderate-sized floods that remain in Strategy W3. - 99 Option B, resulting from Wivenhoe Dam being at 75% FSL prior to the flood (either through policy or antecedent rainfall conditions), and using existing gate operations strategies from the Manual, would have resulted in a similar benefit to flood levels as Option C. If gate operations were revised to take advantage of the additional storage available under such a scenario, it is expected that the benefits on flood levels would improve further, although such scenarios have not been investigated here due to time constraints.

-- 100 Various scenarios resulting from triggering Strategy W4 16 hours earlier were investigated as part of Option A. There is some flexibility under Strategy W4 as to the rate at which gate openings are undertaken to stabilise the dam level.
+- 92 Of these scenarios, Option D would have had the greatest impact with a reduction in peak flood level at Port Office of 0.4 m and a reduction at Moggil of 0.9 m.
+However of the scenarios investigated, Option D is also the least likely to be achieved in practice, as it would have relied on foreknowledge of the flood far superior to that available to the Flood Engineers, even taking forecast rain into account. - 93 Option C is a more plausible alternative scenario, although it too would have required a level of foreknowledge of the flood event at key decision points that was not available at the time. - 94 Option B, resulting from Wivenhoe Dam being at 75% FSL prior to the flood (either through policy or antecedent rainfall conditions), and using existing gate operations strategies from the Manual, would have resulted in a similar benefit to flood levels as Option C. If gate operations were revised to take advantage of the additional storage available under such a scenario, it is expected that the benefits on flood levels would improve further, although such scenarios have not been investigated here due to time constraints. - 95 Various scenarios resulting from triggering Strategy W4 16 hours earlier were investigated as part of Option A. There is some flexibility under Strategy W4 as to the rate at which gate openings are undertaken to stabilise the dam level.
 An early transition to Strategy W4 may have either worsened or improved the severity of flooding downstream of Wivenhoe Dam, depending on the rate of gate opening adopted.
-Slower gate openings under an early Strategy W4 scenario would have improved flood impacts, but would also have required information about the timing and magnitude of the flood peak that was unavailable at the time. - 101 There are a number of plausible alternative scenarios that could have been undertaken under Strategy W4 that would have resulted in worse (higher) flood levels downstream of Wivenhoe Dam. - 102 Whilst the flood level reductions indicated in Table 6 would have been a benefit and reduced flood damages if they had been achieved, generally such scenarios could not have been reasonably achieved with the information available at the time and under the current operating strategies stipulated by the Manual.
+Slower gate openings under an early Strategy W4 scenario would have improved flood impacts, but would also have required information about the timing and magnitude of the flood peak that was unavailable at the time. - 96 There are a number of plausible alternative scenarios that could have been undertaken under Strategy W4 that would have resulted in worse (higher) flood levels downstream of Wivenhoe Dam. - 97 Whilst the flood level reductions indicated in Table 6 would have been a benefit and reduced flood damages if they had been achieved, generally such scenarios could not have been reasonably achieved with the information available at the time and under the current operating strategies stipulated by the Manual.
 Nonetheless, these scenarios highlight that for this event, earlier increases in releases from Wivenhoe Dam during 9 and 10 January could have reduced the eventual peak outflow and the resulting severity of flooding experienced downstream.